 And then … the train pulls up at the North Pole and Santa appears.
 Santa meets everyone on the train, and hands out keepsake gifts.
 (The gift is a bell, which kids are encouraged to ring.
 Bringing aspirin is not the worst idea.)
 On the ride back to the station, everyone gets a songbook for a Christmas carol sing-along.
-Most years, dancing in the aisles with the elves is highly encouraged, but in the 2020 holiday season families are asked to remain in their seats.
+Dancing in the aisles with the elves is highly encouraged.

 The Chef elves read aloud the classic tale that has come to life.